Vertical SaaS vs. Horizontal SaaS: 7 Key Differences

 Comparing Vertical and Horizontal SaaS: The Pros and Cons

-When starting a SaaS business (or at a crossroads with your business) and deciding whether to scale vertically or horizontally, it’s always good to look at the advantages and disadvantages of each model.
-We’ve put together the most important factors to consider.
+When starting a SaaS business (or at a crossroads with your business) and deciding whether to scale vertically or horizontally, it’s always good to look at the advantages and disadvantages of each SaaS model.

 Vertical SaaS: The Pros

-It’s easier to take a large portion of the market share and become the number-one provider of your particular service because you are viewed as the expert in your field.
-This makes it easier to attract customers, especially when your business is first starting out.
+Faster user acquisition: It’s easier to take a large portion of the market share and become the number-one provider of your particular service because you are viewed as the expert in your field.
+This makes it easier to attract new customers, especially when your business is first starting out.

-It’s also easier to upsell a vertical SaaS product, as customers are generally tied to the product as one of only a few in the industry.
+Additional revenue: It’s simpler to upsell a vertical SaaS solution, as customers are generally tied to the product as one of only a few in the industry.

-Because vertical SaaS operates within a specific industry, it’s much easier to comply with relevant legislation and regulations within that space.
+Rapid regulatory compliance: Because vertical SaaS operates within specific industries, it’s much easier to comply with relevant legislation and regulations within that space.

 Vertical SaaS: The Cons